 - The proposed format of the journal or review (online format or hard copy edition);

 - The planned organization of the journal or review including the level of student staffing and governance structure for its leadership (e.g., Board of Editors, Executive Board, etc.);

 - The eligibility requirements for student participation on the journal or review; and

 - The timing and process for student selection.

-The Deputy Dean and the Dean of Students may return the proposal to students with a request for additional information, or forward it to the Dean with a recommendation for approval or denial of the request.
+The Deputy Dean and the Dean of Students may return the proposal to students with a request for additional information.
+After this period of review, the Deputy Dean and Dean of Students may seek input on the proposal from the Editors-in-Chief of the existing student-run journals, or forward it on to the faculty committee on Student Journals for review.
+The faculty committee will evaluate the proposal and forward it to the Dean with a recommendation for approval or denial of the request.

 Once a new journal has been approved, the Law School will not consider proposals for a new journal for a period of five years.
 During that five-year period, the new journal will be under evaluation.
 At the end of the five-year period, the faculty assigned to the Student Journals Committee will make a recommendation to the Dean as to whether the new journal was successful and remains viable.